Applying to Biology PhD programs

 Good fit has multiple components.
 These include the overlap on methods, systems, and questions that I discuss above.
 A prospective advisor is usually looking for a student that is interested in particular research areas and will help move the lab toward long term goals.
 Regardless, you should talk openly with potential advisors about the fit between your interests and overall lab goals.

 PhD training programs are looking for students who are mature, curious, hard working, and add positively to group dynamics.
 “Works well with others” has become a cliche in some ways, but is extremely important.
 Science is collaborative.
-Doing something else after finishing your undergrad work is looked upon favorably, as it gives you a broader set of expereinces to draw on during your graduate work.
+Doing something else after finishing your undergrad work and before applying to grad school is looked upon favorably, as it gives you a broader set of expereinces to draw on during your graduate work.
 Examples include masters studies, working as a research assistant, logging a few years in industry, or even traveling.

 PhD training programs are excited about the experiences and skills you bring to the community.
 You are not a blank slate.
 Make it clear what you bring with you.
 Provide specifics on bench, field, computational, statistical, engineering, illustration, microscopy, and any other skills you have.
 The details are very helpful.
 I have had several conversations with prospective students where they casually mention toward the end of a call that they are already trained in some technique that will be highly relevant to their work.
 Make it clear up front what you are bringing to the table, don’t be shy.
 For example, if you have data analysis skills, don’t just list “data analysis” on your CV.
 Explain the actual tools you have used and how you have used them.